pierusan/pierre-amelot-portfolio/README.md

 - Rotate scene on mobile touch
 - Add little custom cursors on mobile somewhere?
 - Click on images in project cards on mobile?
+- Fix html color on top overscroll on mobile